 Lion Hunt Relief from Nimrud

 This Lion Hunt Relief came from a wing of Northwest Palace of the Royal Residence of King Ashurbanipal in Nimrud, present-day Iraq.
 The relief shows the king, standing on a light hunting chariot, which is guided by a charioteer and pulled three horses.
-Three arrows have hit the lion, and the King once again aims an arrow at the lion, which has turned its head back and seems to roar its attacker in pain.
+Three arrows have hit the lion.
+The King once again aims an arrow at the lion.
+The lion has turned its head back and seems to roar its attacker in pain.

 There are about two dozen sets of scenes of lion hunting in surviving Assyrian palace reliefs.
 Neo-Assyrian palaces were very extensively decorated with such reliefs, carved in shallow reliefs on slabs that are mostly of gypsum alabaster, which was plentiful in northern Iraq.
 Other animals were also shown being hunted, and the main subject for narrative reliefs was the war campaigns of the king who built the palace.
 Other reliefs showed the king, his court, and “winged genie” and lamassu protective minor deities.